Sabicool/Medicine/01 Disciplines/Paediatrics/Presenting Complaints/Otalgia.md

 | ![[Pasted image 20250115145146.png]]                                                                                                                                        | **Perforated tympanic membrane with otorrhoea**                                                                                                                                                                                                           |
 | ![[Pasted image 20250115150243.png]]                                                                                                                                        | **[[Otitis Externa]]**<br>Ear is tender to examine; not recommended to perform otoscopy<br>Skin of external ear canal is swollen and often a thin layer of pus                                                                                            |

+> [!Warning]
+> Patients with an attic perforation or persistent crusting or granulation (above the malleus, in the top part of the TM) should be referred to an ENT surgeon immediately to exclude cholesteatoma

 #  Investigations
 - None regularly performed
 - Imaging: